AltaPay/plugin-magento2/README.md

 == Change log ==

+** Version 0.4.0

+    * Improvement:
+            - Added multi language support (Danish, German, Finnish, Swedish, Norwegian and French); other languages will default to English
+            - Added a custom column in the order view with correct terminal name, based on the  order's store scope
+            - Improved the communication with the payment gateway

 ** Version 0.3.3

     * Improvement: Revert the usage of a cupon if the payment is canceled by the consumer through the back button